-While the default settings in the game won’t show your ping, it’s easy to monitor it in case it wildly fluctuates, leading to lag spikes.
+While League’s default settings won’t show your ping, it’s easy to monitor in case it wildly fluctuates, leading to lag spikes.
 Here’s a walkthrough of high ping in League, how to keep track of it, and, most importantly, how to fix it.

-If you want to track your ping, follow these easy steps:
+If you want to check your ping, follow these easy steps:

 - Under Display, look for the “Toggle FPS Display” keybind

-- The first solution to high ping is to restart your modem and router.
+- Restart your modem and router.
 This alone fixes most internet issues players experience.

 - Close other applications that might lower your bandwidth, like Google Chrome, Steam, and Battle.net.
 To check what is taking up bandwidth, press Windows logo +R and type in resmon.
 In the opened window, look at B/sec column to get a rough idea of what’s eating away at your precious bandwidth.

 - Shut down any antivirus software.
 They are usually one of the main culprits when it comes to ping.

 - Use Riot’s Hextech Repair Tool to diagnose your PC.

 - Disable any proxy or VPN you’re currently using.
 While they are advertised as software that can reduce ping, they tend to increase it.